Nature Around

 photos around the boat house. |

-The ramp from the water to the boat house,
+The ramp from the water to the Boat House,

 completely covered with up to four feet of

-rocks.
-Foto of August 2006. |
+cobbles.
+Photo of August 2006. |

 Fall 2009: The entire ramp and the concrete

-walkways from the dock to the boat house have been
+walkways from the dock to the Boat House have been

 cleared.